aws/chalice/docs/source/topics/packaging.rst

   wheel files for the ``manylinux1_x86_64`` platform will be automatically installable.
-* **vendor/** - The *contents* of this directory are automatically added to the your deployment package and its location will depend
+* **vendor/** - The *contents* of this directory are automatically added to your deployment package and its location in your Lambda functions will depend on whether you are using automatic Lambda Layers, described in the :ref:`package-auto-layers` section.

 Chalice will also check for an optional ``vendor/`` directory in the project root directory.
 The contents of this directory are automatically included in